 \end{prop}

-This result has been proven, at least in the closed case, in various guises (c.f. \cite[Appendix D]{AB21}, \cite[Remark 1.7]{AB24}, \cite{CJS95}, \cite[Theorem 3.11]{CK23}) -- and this slight extension follows the exact same style of proof.
-Therefore, we will only sketch the proof since this is the first time it has been written in the Abouzaid-Blumberg framework.
-Moreover, the equivalence portion of this proof does require a considerable amount more from the general theory in \cite{AB24}; the reader may safely skip this part of the proof with no loss of understanding.
+This result has been proven, at least in the closed case, in various guises (cf. \cite[Appendix D]{AB21}, \cite[Example 1.7]{AB24}, \cite[Main Theorem]{Bon24}, \cite{CJS95}, \cite[Theorem 3.11]{CK23}); this generalization follows the exact same style of proof.
+Therefore, we will only sketch the proof since this is the first time it has appeared in the Abouzaid-Blumberg framework.
+Moreover, the homotopy equivalence portion of this proof does require a considerable amount more from the general theory in \cite{AB24}, and the reader may safely skip this part of the proof with no loss of understanding.

-\begin{rem} In the remainder of the present article we will invoke standard results about operator gluing resp. the spectral flow, c.f. \cite{FH93} resp. \cite{RS95}.
+\begin{rem} In the remainder of the present article we will invoke standard results about operator gluing resp. the spectral flow, cf. \cite{FH93} resp. \cite{RS95}.
 Note, the choices involved in operator gluing lie in contractible spaces. \end{rem}

 \begin{rem} The framing we are about to construct for the Morse homotopy type will use the notion of ``abstract caps'' coming from the functional-analytic framework of Morse theory.
-Note, this is not the standard way to frame the Morse flow category; there is a more direct way, c.f. \cite[Appendix D]{AB21}.
-Fortunately, the abstract cap framing gives the same homotopical information as the direct framing (both recover the stable homotopy type of the maximal Conley index).
-The advantage to using abstract caps is that we may relate the framings in Morse and Floer theory.
-Another reason to use abstract caps would be to construct a spectral version of the Lagrangian PSS isomorphism. \end{rem}
+Note, this is not the ``standard'' way to frame the Morse flow category; there is a more direct way, cf. \cite[Appendix D]{AB21}.
+Fortunately, the abstract cap framing gives the same homotopical information as the direct framing since both recover the suspension spectrum of the maximal Conley index.
+However, the advantage to using abstract caps is that we may more easily relate the framings in Morse and Floer theory. \end{rem}